 The grades and rigor of curriculum are always the most important criteria in admissions, with the only possible exceptions for portfolio- or audition-based programs (like architecture, fine arts, drama, voice, and instrumental performance).
 Standardized test scores will likely be important at very highly selective universities, but at these same schools, the essays will be critical as well.
-There are a handful of very selective universities, and many more highly selective liberal arts colleges, that are test-optional.
+As you have likely heard, most colleges have gone test-optional for this cycle and next.
 Obviously, for these schools, testing is not nearly as important as other facets of the application – the grades, the essays, the interview, the recommendation letters, and extracurricular activities profile.

 10. What tips do you have for students asking their teachers for letters of recommendation?

 Students should ask for letters far in advance of the deadlines – possibly even at the end of junior year of high school.
 Students also might want to provide their teachers with their academic profile or extracurricular résumé, as well as a list of colleges to which they are applying, and academic areas of interest.
 Students should consider asking teachers whom they know well or who taught them in multiple years, if possible.
 Students might also want to look towards teachers from junior and senior years, not to mention teachers in academic areas that reflect the students’ interests (for example, a prospective engineering student might want to ask her physics teacher for a letter).